freenas/freenas-docs/userguide/system.rst

 * **Export Private Key** saves a copy of the private key associated with the certificate or certificate signing request to the system being used to access the %brand% system.

+* **Edit** shows the details for an existing certificate signing request and includes an area to paste a :guilabel:`Certificate`.

 * **Delete** is used to delete a certificate or certificate signing request.